Key Staff

 Lesson 5

-We have a 2-week timetable so you will have slightly different lessons each week.
+We have a 2-week timetable so students will have slightly different lessons each week.

-• Your child be able to get involved in a range of house competitions throughout the year in different subjects.
+• Students are able to get involved in a range of house competitions throughout the year in different subjects.

-• They will register every morning with their tutor and their tutor is the first point of contact.
+• Students register every morning with their tutor and their tutor is their first point of contact.

-• They will do Personal Development (PD) sessions once a fortnight where they will explore the wider world, RSE and health and wellbeing.
+• Students benefit from Personal Development (PD) sessions once a fortnight where they will explore the wider world, RSE and health & wellbeing.
+Tutors will let students know when these are taking place, or you can check the website.

-• They will have an assembly each week.
+• Students have an Year Group Assembly each week.

 • Try to support them to get organised the night before.